 Office 365 offers access to online versions of established Microsoft Office PC applications such as Outlook, Word, Excel, and PowerPoint, among others.

 These online versions of the Office applications require no configuration and can be run from any system with a reasonably up-to-date web browser.
 They are not intended as full-blown replacements for the full desktop-PC versions of the Office applications but are great for quick, convenient editing.
-For the best experience, establish a home-base desktop Windows or Macintosh PC for your work, outfitted with full-featured versions of Office applications by taking advantage of your Office 2016 download options (see below).
+For the best experience, establish a home-base Windows or macOS computer, outfitted with full-featured versions of Office applications by taking advantage of your Office 2016 download options (see below).

 The mobile versions of the Office applications can perform many utility functions quickly and can easily access files stored on your OneDrive cloud file share.
 Click on the links below for more information on the most popular uses of the Office 365 online applications.

-The “Mail” tile in Office 365 is the My Pitt Email web interface.
-It is the web version of Microsoft’s powerful Outlook mail application that is the industry standard for managing mail, calendars and contacts.
+The Mail tile in Office 365 is the Pitt Email (Outlook) web interface.
+It is the web version of Microsoft’s powerful Outlook mail application that is the industry standard for managing mail, calendars, and contacts.
 Read and respond to all of your University email correspondence from the web with ease from any system that can support a compatible browser.
 Look up addresses in the Pitt global address list for sending messages or meeting appointments.

 Microsoft Word Online

 Read and make changes to your documents in an online version of the Microsoft Word interface that you already know.
 Great for viewing attached documents that arrive via Office 365 Mail or for making changes to documents on your OneDrive share without having to download them to your PC.
-Documents saved or edited with Microsoft Word Online are fully compatible with desktop versions of Microsoft Word (2010 through 2016) as well as the mobile Microsoft Word apps for Apple and Android phones and tablets.
+Documents saved or edited with Microsoft Word Online are fully compatible with desktop and mobile versions of Microsoft Word (2010 through 2016).

 Microsoft Excel Online